nicolaprezza/r-index/README.md

 > ri-count index.ri patterns

 to count number of occurrences of the patterns, where <patterns> is a file containing the patterns in pizza&chili format (http://pizzachili.dcc.uchile.cl/experiments.html).
-To generate pattern files, use the tool http://pizzachili.dcc.uchile.cl/utils/genpatterns.c
+To generate pattern files, use the tool http://pizzachili.dcc.uchile.cl/utils/genpatterns.c.
+Note: the Pizza&chili format consists of a header followed by newline followed by all the patterns concatenated (without any separator).
+The patterns must all be of the same length.

 Run